-- Primary, Novice, Junior and Intermediate/Senior Hip Hop – Thursday
+- Primary, Novice and Junior Hip Hop – Thursday

 - Competitive Solos, Duets, Trios and Groups

 Abigail has been dancing for nineteen years, ten of which she performed as a competitive dancer.
 She has trained in many dance styles including ballet, jazz, tap, hip-hop, musical theatre and contemporary.
 As a competitive dancer Abigail won many awards for excellence in technique and artistry.
 Abigail’s passion for dance has led her to pursue a career in the field of dance education.

 She holds a Bachelor of Fine Arts Degree with honours in Dance from York University.
 In addition, Abigail is currently working towards achieving her teaching certification with the A.D.A.P.T association and is a registered junior level teacher with Acrobatique.

 Abigail has been teaching dance since the age of fifteen, as well as guest teaching at classes and workshops throughout the GTA.
 She has instructed children ranging from the ages of two to eighteen.
 She strives to continuously improve herself as both a dance teacher and educator by attending dance teacher workshops and conventions and learning from some of the top dance educators in North America.
 Abigail has also assisted her students in achieving many great accomplishments, including high scores, acceptances to university dance programs, and national titles.
 Her choreography has won numerous awards for its innovation and creativity, and has been recognized for its age appropriate content.
 Abigail is thrilled to be working with the talented students at the Bradford School of Dance, and cannot wait to share her passion and love for dance with all of her students.